 Unemployment claims in Utah declined last week

-Initial filings for unemployment benefits in Utah dropped last week compared with the week prior, the U.S. Department of Labor said Thursday.
+Initial filings for unemployment benefits in Utah dropped the week ending Feb.
+17 compared with the week prior, the U.S. Department of Labor said Thursday.

-New jobless claims, a proxy for layoffs, fell to 1,175 in the week ending Feb.
-10, down from 1,308 the week before, the Labor Department said.
+New jobless claims, a proxy for layoffs, fell to 970, down from 1,212 the week ending Feb.
+10, the Labor Department said.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.